News / May 25, 2026

 What was released

 The Disclosure Foundation says the NSA produced the records after a Freedom of Information Act appeal.
-The Foundation says many of the pages were previously marked TOP SECRET UMBRA and that the underlying material relates to historical UAP records referenced in earlier NSA litigation.
+The Foundation says many pages were previously marked TOP SECRET UMBRA and that the underlying material relates to historical UAP records referenced in earlier NSA litigation.

 The "13 MiGs" page